 This course incorporates the above core objectives by encompassing creative thinking, innovation, inquiry, analysis, evaluation, and synthesis of information as well as providing information regarding effective development, interpretation, and expression of ideas through written (reports), oral (presentations) and visual (presentations) communication.
 Furthermore, empirical, and quantitative skills are obtained while learning software which includes the manipulation and analysis of numerical data or observable facts.
-This class includes promoting the ability to consider different points of view and to work effectively with others to support a shared purpose or goal while including intercultural competence, knowledge of civic responsibility, and the ability to connect choices, actions, and consequences to ethical decision-making.
+This class includes promoting the ability to consider different points of view and to work effectively with others to support a shared purpose or goal while including intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.
+Topics studied incorporate the ability to connect choices, actions, and consequences to ethical decision-making.